logo Government of Flanders Agentschap Innoveren & Ondernemen

 Borrowing to finance the recovery

-To finance NextGenerationEU, the European Commission - on behalf of the European Union – will borrow on the markets at more favourable rates than many Member States and redistribute the amounts.
+To finance NextGenerationEU, the European Commission - on behalf of the European Union – is borrowing on the markets at more favourable rates than most Member States and redistributes the amounts.

-The European Commission already issues bonds to finance loans to EU and third countries under four programmes, including up to €100 billion for the SURE programme to support jobs and keep people in work.
+Before NextGenerationEU, the European Commission already issued bonds, for instance to finance loans to EU Member States and third countries, including up to €100 billion for the SURE programme to support jobs and keep people in work during the COVID-19 pandemic.

-To raise up to around €800 billion in current prices until 2026 for NextGenerationEU under the best financial terms – 5% of EU GDP – the Commission will use a diversified funding strategy.
+The European Union will raise up to around €800 billion in current prices until 2026 for NextGenerationEU through a diversified funding strategy.

 A clear roadmap towards new sources of revenue to help repay the borrowing